TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_1112.md

 https://hexdocs.pm/elixir/GenServer.html

 GenServer is the Elixir's abstraction of an client - server implementation.
-The GenServer itself is a single process(in terms of OS processes), but it can be constructed by many asynchronic processes which will be working concurently.
-Racing each other to commmunicate with the main(server) process.
+The GenServer itself is a single process(in terms of OS processes), but it can be constructed by many asynchronic processes which will be working concurrently.
+Racing each other to communicate with the main(server) process.
 The server side has a build in memory which can hold any values, it is called state.
 State is an important part of the GenServer because it provides information passing through processes from one or different GenServer.
 It is analogical to the Agent's state.